About this page

 GiveWell aims to find the best giving opportunities we can and recommend them to donors.
 We tend to put a lot of investigation into the organizations we find most promising, and de-prioritize others based on limited information.
 When we decide not to prioritize an organization, we try to create a brief writeup of our thoughts on that charity because we want to be as transparent as possible about our reasoning.

 The following write-up should be viewed in this context: it explains why we determined that (for the time being), we won't be prioritizing the organization in question as potential top charity.
 This write-up should not be taken as a "negative rating" of the charities.
-Rather, it is our attempt to be as clear as possible about the process by which we came to our top recommendations.
+Rather, it is our attempt to be as clear Food for the Hungry as possible about the process by which we came to our top recommendations.

 The last time we examined the charities working primarily in the U.S. was in 2010.
 As of 2011, we have de-prioritized further work on this cause.